dmyers3/launch_school_209/README.md

 - add class "show_modal" to any <li> item in the <main> content area

-- I didn't add the "checkbox hack" to show modal as well.
-Was a bit confused by this since the description video said it wasn't necessary but it was mentioned in the notes below the video.
-If this is something that needs to be added let me know.
+- I added the "checkbox hack" to Item 1 to also show the modal.
+Was a bit confused since the description video said it wasn't necessary, but it was mentioned in the notes below the video, so I just added it to be safe.